kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 (- Find out when/where a given commit is running.)

-- See what SW is/was running where which is useful in debugging.
+- See what software is/was running where which is useful in debugging.
   I detect from the web page that there is something wrong with 'saver'.
 I then want to know which version of 'saver' is running now.
 I want to know what git commit is running.
 - List which version of 'saver' is running across all environments.